purchasingtoolpak/lanyon/_posts/2017-04-28-flexible-supplier-scorecard-template.md

 ![flxible-supplier-scorecard-template]({{site.baseurl}}/img/flexible-scorecard-template.png)
  </div>

-To download this template go to <a href="https://github.com/purchasingtoolpak/purchasingtoolpak/blob/master/supplier-integration/flexible-supplier-scorecard-template.xlsx">flexible supplier scorecard template</a> and click on the download button.
+To download this procurement template go to <a href="https://github.com/purchasingtoolpak/purchasingtoolpak/blob/master/supplier-integration/flexible-supplier-scorecard-template.xlsx">flexible supplier scorecard template</a> and click on the download button.
 You can download all the templates by going to this <a href="http://purchasingtoolpak.com/#team">link</a>.

 If you have questions or comments about please contact me through this link:
 [http://purchasingtoolpak.com/#contact](http://purchasingtoolpak.com/#contact "Contact Purchasing Toolpak")